apache/incubator-brooklyn/brooklyn-docs/guide/start/managing.md

 service.state.expected     Last controlled change to service state, indicating what the expected state should be   "running @ 1450356994928 / Thu Dec 17 12:56:34 GMT 2015"
 </pre>

-To explore all sensors available on an entity use the sensor command with an entity scope.
+To explore all sensors available on an entity use the `sensor` command with an entity scope.
 Note, again, the name of the application or entity can be used or the ID:

 {% highlight bash %}
-$ br app Tomcat ent TomcatServer:Wx7r sensor
+$ br app Tomcat ent tomcatServer sensor
 {% endhighlight %}
 <pre>
 Name                                            Description                                                                                                      Value